5 Boat Insurance Mistakes First-Time Boat Buyers Make

 Boating may be one of your favorite pastimes.
 And there’s hardly a better place on earth than Central New York for spending time on the water with friends and family, which creates lifelong summertime memories.

 We understand that boat insurance is not the most exciting part of buying your new boat.
 We really do get it!
-But once you’ve purchased the right boat policy, you’ll cruise comfortably knowing you’ve made an informed decision about this unique insurance protection.
+But once you've purchased appropriate boat coverage, you'll cruise comfortably knowing you've made an informed decision about this unique insurance option.

-If you’re ready to purchase a policy tailored to your boat and boating needs, click the Get a Quote button below.
+If you're ready to learn more about insurance coverage options for your boat and boating requirements, click the Get a Quote button below.

 And if you want to dive deeper into boat insurance rates, read our article “4 Factors That Affect the Cost of Boat Insurance.”